vindem/vindem.github.io/personal.markdown

 </div>

 ## Table Tennis
 As a teenager, I played in the italian D2 championship of table tennis for the team of my hometown, the TT Caserta (today ASD Tennistavolo San Nicola - Caserta), earning a promotion in the italian D1 championship with my team.
 After a long break, from 2014 to 2015 I played in the Tiroler Gebietsliga for the [Turnerschaft-Sparkasse Innsbruck Tischtennis](https://www.innsbruck-tischtennis.at/).
-Since 2021, I play for the [TTK Naturfreunde Stadlau](https://www.ttk-naturfreunde-stadlau.at/), in the 3.
-Gruppe of [WTTV](https://wttv.at/joomla/) Championship.
-More data about my score can be found [here](https://oettv.xttv.at/ed/index.php?uebersicht=1773&lid=7351&spid=55603&sj=23).
+Since 2021, I play for the [TTK Naturfreunde Stadlau](https://www.ttk-naturfreunde-stadlau.at/), in the 2.
+Gruppe A of [WTTV](https://wttv.at/joomla/) Championship.
+More data about my score can be found [here](https://oettv.xttv.at/ed/index.php?uebersicht=1773&lid=7351&spid=55603&sj=24).

 ## Reading
 I like a lot to read in my free time, even if I do not always have a chance to stop and enjoy a good book.
 Here are some of my favourite books: